Table of Contents

 7. Tobacco Use

 Life insurance companies also check whether you use tobacco, since this can lead to serious health problems.
+When you use tobacco, chances are your cost of life insurance will be more expensive, and this typically applies even if you don't have any other health problems.

 8. Family History